Thought provoking questions we have received, with our responses

 To answer your first question: Creation science beliefs are typically held by

-conservative Christians.
-There is a wide range of beliefs among Fundamentalist
+and other evangelical Christians.
+The latter hold a wide range of beliefs among about Wiccans:

 One minister from Texas preached a sermon a few years ago in which he